Sunday School at St. Mark’s is a wonderful time of fellowship and learning for all ages--from our oldest to our youngest members of the congregation.

 Our high school youth meet in a room set up especially for them in an informal setting that encourages discussion on matters important to them.
 Bob Jones continues to lead this group after effectively developing the format in 2006.
 The youth have expressed an interest in examining current affairs and how the Bible helps us to put things in perspective.
 They also have a little “breakfast bar” available to them on Sunday mornings and access to contemporary Christian CDs.

 As they prepare for confirmation, our middle school students involve themselves with a more goal-oriented curriculum as they learn about what, exactly, it means to be a Lutheran.
 They learn about the history, prayers, terminology and services of the church.
 They also become involved with service projects and trips to locations important to the history of the Lutheran church in America.

 This year elementary and younger students are again using the Spark curriculum. which uses a lectionary-based curriculum model with a lesson flexibility that allows teachers to teach the Bible story in the way that works best for the students.
 Online forums are available for teachers to share ideas with other Christian educators.
 With Spark, kids open their Bibles each week and engage in Scripture!
 Watch them grow in their faith by encountering God’s Word while participating in activities that reinforce the Bible stories.
 Spark lessons are designed to engage every child in active learning!
 Age-appropriate lessons designed for multiple intelligences reinforce key points of the stories and help kids get more out of Sunday school, no matter what their learning style may be.
-The classes are divided into Pre-K—K, 1—2, 3 and 4-5.
+The classes are divided into PreK-2 and 3-5 grades.
 The teachers volunteer on a monthly rotation that keeps things fresh for the children and doesn’t exhaust our volunteers.